Deltares/MeshKernel/docs/latex/MeshKernelTechnicalDesignDocument.md

 # The Operations file

-In the current implementation, several geometrical methods acting on arrays or simple data structures (e.g. Points) are collected in the Operation.cpp file.
-This choice was made for reusing such methods in several other classes.
+In the current implementation, several geometrical methods acting on arrays or simple types (e.g. Points) are collected in the Operation.cpp file.
+This choice was made made because some geometric operations are often re-used in several classes.
 Operations include:

 -   Vector dot product.

--   Resize and filling a vector with a default value.

 -   Find the indices in a vector equal to a certain value.

 -   Sort a vector returning its permutation array.

--   Root finding using the golden section search algorithm.
+-   Function root finding using the golden section search algorithm.

--   Performing coordinate transformations.
+-   Performing coordinate transformations (e.g. from cartesian to spherical).

 -   Inquire if a point is in a polygon.

--   The outer and inner products of two segments.
+-   Outer/inner products of two segments.

--   Compute the normal vector of a segment.
+-   Compute the normal vector of a segment originating from a specific point.

--   Compute the distances and the squared distances.
+-   Compute squared distances the distances between two points.

 -   Compute the circumcenter of a triangle.

--   Compute if two lines are crossing.
+-   Compute if two lines are crossing and the propreties of the intersection.

 -   Interpolating values using the averaging algorithm.

 All operations reported above supports cartesian, spherical, and spherical accurate coordinate systems.

+# The Mesh class

+MeshKernel can handle 2d meshes and 1d meshes.
+Algorithms require cartain mappings to be available for both mesh1d and mesh2d, such as a mapping listing all edge indices connected to a particular node.
+The methods computing these mappings are shared between Mesh2D and Mesh1D, and implemented in the Mesh base class.
+The mesh base class also contains other common data members, such as the node coordinate, the edges definitions, the face definitions and the mesh projection.
-# The mesh class
+The mesh base class has the following responsibilities:

-The mesh class represents an unstructured mesh.
-When communicating with the client only unstructured meshes are used.
-Some algorithms generate curvilinear grids (see section 9), but these are converted to a mesh instance when communicating with the client.
-The mesh class has the following responsibilities:

 -   Construct the mesh faces from the nodes and edges and other mesh mappings required by all algorithms (Mesh::FindFaces).
-    Mesh::FindFaces is using recursion to find faces with up to 6 edges.
+    Mesh::FindFaces is using recursion to find faces with up to 6 edges (meshkernel::maximumNumberOfEdgesPerFace).
-    This is an improvement over the Fortran implementation, where several functions were coded for each face type by repeating code (triangular face, quadrilateral face, etc..).

--   Enabling mesh editing, namely:
+-   Supporting mesh editing, namely:

     -   Node merging